 "THE 3 THINGS" POSTERS (Tabloid Size-11x17 inches) Russian

-C. PATIENT HEALTH EDUCATION & SCREENING (HE&S) RECORD ("THE 3 THINGS" Version)
+C. COMMUNITY HEALTH EDUCATION & SCREENING (CHE&S) RECORD ("THE 3 THINGS"

 This patient record is 4 pages (5.5 x 8.5 inch) color printed front and back (Inside and Outside) on a single

-serves several very important functions.
-The illustrations provide additional reinforcement of the guidelines
+This serves several very important functions: The illustrations provide additional reinforcement of the

-for patients to take with them to discuss with their family and friends.
-This also facilitates multiplication of the
+guidelines for patients to take with them to discuss with their family and friends.
+This also facilitates

-knowledge throughout the community.
-See ILLUSTRATION and the following for further information:
+multiplication of the knowledge throughout the community.
+See ILLUSTRATION and the following for further

-PATIENT HE&S RECORD-TEMPLATE English Inside&Outside (Pages 1 to 3).
+PATIENT CHE&S RECORD-TEMPLATE English Inside&Outside (Pages 1 to 3).
 Include your own page 4

-PATIENT HE&S RECORD-TEMPLATE Spanish Inside&Outside (Pages 1 to 3).
+PATIENT CHE&S RECORD-TEMPLATE Spanish Inside&Outside (Pages 1 to 3).
 Include your own page 4

-PATIENT HE&S RECORD-PAGE 4 EXAMPLE English (US Site-Outside Pages 1 & 4)
+PATIENT CHE&S RECORD-PAGE 4 EXAMPLE English (US Site-Outside Pages 1 & 4)

-PATIENT HE&S RECORD-PAGE 4 EXAMPLE Spanish (Mexico Site-Outside Pages 1 & 4)
+PATIENT CHE&S RECORD-PAGE 4 EXAMPLE Spanish (Mexico Site-Outside Pages 1 & 4)

-and health care organizations to identify most critically needed services, as well as topics to address at
+d health care organizations to identify most critically needed services, as well as topics to address at fol

-follow-up health meetings for the community.
-Enables follow-up care for identified problems of individual
+low-up health meetings for the community.
+Enables follow-up care for ide

 E. CHE&S PROVIDER GUIDELINES & PATIENT COUNSELING FOLDERS These are distributed to all